-So how does homeschooling work?
+So, how does homeschooling work?

-How Does Homeschooling Work–Types of Homeschool Programs
+How Does Homeschooling Work: Types of Homeschool Programs

 - Online Homeschool Programs.
-When you’re wondering how does homeschooling work, online programs can seem pretty daunting.
+When considering homeschooling, online programs can seem pretty daunting.
 Many families appreciate online learning to build their child’s 21st century skills while not requiring quite as much teaching on your part.
 Many online homeschool programs have pre-recorded videos that students can watch and re-watch until they learn the content.
 And the tests and quizzes are graded immediately, giving you the ability to know exactly how your child is progressing at any given time.
 Just be aware that some online programs are not as flexible as they have specified login times or live classes that your child will need to schedule into their school day.
-Good online homeschool programs will have note-taking guides to keep you and your kids on track as well as an Academic Advisor to help you with what’s required and answer any questions you may have.
-Also, the best online programs will be with accredited schools to ensure that you’ll get credit for what your students do during high school!
+Good online homeschool programs will have note-taking guides to keep you and your kids on track, as well as an Academic Advisor to help you with what’s required and answer any questions you may have.
+Also, the best online programs will be with accredited schools to ensure that your students get credit for everything they do during high school.

 - Unschooling.
-Many parents who ask the question “how does homeschooling work” are drawn to the idea of flexibility and unique learning experiences, but wonder how to make it all come together with a curriculum.
+Many parents who ask the question “how does homeschooling work?” are drawn to the idea of flexibility and unique learning experiences, but wonder how to make it all come together with a curriculum.
 Some choose not to!
 Unschooling is a method where families allow their children to learn through their personal interests and build life experiences around those interests.
-Many parents desire for their child to enjoy learning and believe that the more personal the learning is, the more their child will retain the knowledge and desire to learn in the future.
+Many parents want their child to enjoy learning and believe that the more personal the learning is, the more their child will retain the knowledge and desire to learn in the future.
 The focus then becomes encouraging exploration and learning through non-traditional methods like traveling, household responsibilities, elective classes, jobs/internships, extra-curricular activities, and play, in which the student initiates what he/she is learning.
-The heart of unschooling is allowing the child to learn based upon what interests them most rather than pre-conceived ideas of what has to be learned at each age.
+The heart of unschooling is allowing the child to learn based upon what interests them most rather than preconceived ideas of what has to be learned at each age.

 While there are many options available to homeschooling students, they will all fall under one of these categories.
-Now that you know how homeschooling works and the main types of homeschool programs, stay tuned for Part II: “How to choose individualized homeschool curriculum for each child.”
+Now that you know how homeschooling works and what the main types of homeschool programs are, take a look at “Part II: How to Choose Individualized Homeschool Curriculum for Each Child.”
 And, if you’re looking for help in choosing the best homeschool program, call today at 800-863-1474!